bbrownekianda/docs/fields/layout/panel.md

 ![Panel properties](images/panelproperties.png)

+The **Field type**, Panel, is shown along with the **Title** of the field, in the example above Section 2.

-The options within properties are:
+The options within properties are as follows, check the checkbox to implement:

 - **Show Title** - show the title of the panel
 - **Visible** - the panel is visible to users